jpgough/api-workshop/01-spring-boot/README.md

 * Create some project metadata that makes sense
 * Add in the required dependencies, to get us started we will add
    * Cloud Contract Verifier (which we will use in Lab 2)
-   * The Spring Web Starter dependency, which is required for tomcat to be embedded
+   * The Spring Web dependency, which is required for tomcat to be embedded

 ![Spring Initializr](01A-initializr-config.png)